CHAPTER 6 – RATES AND BILLING

 b.
 Difference between Meter and AMR Device.
 If a difference in readings occurs between an automatic meter reading (AMR) device installed at a premises and the register of the water meter, billing will be based on the reading from the register of the water meter.
 The AMR device will be repaired or replaced at Denver Water’s expense and the customer’s account will be adjusted to represent the consumption shown on the meter register.
 Denver Water will inspect an AMR device at the request of the customer or if Denver Water suspects that the device has become inaccurate or has malfunctioned.
 If a device is inspected at the request of the customer and found to be accurate, the licensed premises shall be subject to special charges to recover Denver Water’s reasonable costs in inspecting the device.
 If the reading on the AMR device matches the reading on the meter register, the AMR device shall be considered accurate.

 c.
-Adjustment for Accidental Loss of Water.
-Denver Water may adjust a customer’s bill if an accidental loss of water has occurred at a licensed premises, including a loss of water due to an underground leak, a mechanical failure, or other unintentional occurrence that was not reasonably discoverable by the customer.
-The estimated water loss will be billed at the lowest eligible rate, and will be contingent upon Denver Water’s verification of a repair or correction that will prevent additional loss of water.
-Adjustments under this section will be limited to no more than two occurrences at a licensed premises in any twelve month period.
-No more than three monthly bills may be covered by a single adjustment.
+Leak Adjustments.
+Denver Water may adjust a customer’s bill if a leak has occurred at a licensed premises that was not reasonably discoverable by the customer.
+The estimated water loss will be determined by comparing the water use in dispute with the customer’s three year average use within the same portion of the calendar year.
+The charges for the estimated water loss will be credited to the customer’s account.
+The adjustment will be conditioned upon Denver Water’s verification of a repair or correction that will prevent additional loss of water.
+No more than three consecutive monthly bills may be covered by a single adjustment.
+Adjustments under this section will be limited to no more than two occurrences at a licensed premises in a rolling twelve month period.
 Following the first bill adjustment at a licensed premises, any subsequent adjustment will be contingent upon an audit and inspection by Denver Water of the licensed premises.

 6.04.6 No Authorization to Accept Payment.
 Denver Water employees are not authorized to accept payment for water service at the licensed premises or in any manner other than in the usual course of business.